Skip to main content

 • Immersive experience creator

-Center for Experiential Narrative Technology Staff
+Center for Experiential Narrative Technologies Staff

-400_Don-M.jpgDr.
+Don-Marinelli-headshot_400.jpgDr.
 Donald Marinelli, director

-Marinelli spent 31 years at Carnegie Mellon University, where he served as associate head of drama from 1981-1995 and co-founded the world-renowned Carnegie Mellon Entertainment Technology Center (ETC).
+CENT was conceived of by Dr. Donald Marinelli, who comes to Point Park with decades of experience in both theater and the intersection of entertainment and technology.
+Marinelli spent 31 years at Carnegie Mellon University, where he served as associate head of drama from 1981 to 1995 and co-founded the world-renowned Carnegie Mellon Entertainment Technology Center (ETC).
 He continues to teach at multiple universities and is excited to bring this knowledge and experience to Point Park.

-400-Chris_Gaul_31120.jpgChris Gaul, assistant director
+Chris-Gaul-headshot_400.jpgChris Gaul, assistant director